 As soon as I knew how to cook a full steak, my method is patting it dry, seasoning it with salt and pepper, cooking on the stove in butter, and putting it in the preheated oven for as long as necessary.
 Recently, I’ve learned that meat cooks best if you let it sit to room-temperature.
 It really does make a difference by becoming more tender and cooked.

 I would like to marinade my steaks, too.
 However, that requires a lot of time.
-My problem is that I decide to cook things last minute.
-I want to change that habit, though.
+But I could still do it.